-A senior executive based in Lyon, present in Paris three days a week, instructed Home Select to find a functional pied-a-terre in the central Left Bank neighbourhoods.
-Our property hunter identified a one-bedroom apartment of 38 m2 in the 7th arrondissement, negotiated to 395,000 euros from 425,000 euros, a saving of 30,000 euros, in just five weeks of searching.
+A senior executive based in Lyon, in Paris three days a week, instructed Home Select to find a workable pied-à-terre in the central Left Bank neighbourhoods.
+Our property hunter found a two-room flat of 38 m² in the 7th arrondissement and negotiated it down to 395,000 euros from 425,000 euros, a saving of 30,000 euros, in just five weeks.

 Mission summary